jakobnissen/LibDeflate.jl/README.md

 * `Decompressor`: Create an object that decompresses using DEFLATE.
 * `Compressor(N)`: Create an object that compresses using DEFLATE level `N`.
 * `LibDeflateError`: An enum will all LibDeflate errors.
 Functions are either successful or return this.
+* `ReadableMemory`: A pointer and a length.
+Constructable from types that are pointer-readable.
+* `WriteableMemory`: A pointer and a length.
+Constructable from types that are pointer-writeable.

 __Working with DEFLATE payloads__
 * `(unsafe_)decompress!`: DEFLATE decompress payload.